ausaccessfed/dev-portal/docs/_pages/connect_service_overview.markdown

 The AAF login credentials are generally the same as what you use for an associated Australian university or research institution. <br><br>
 You can check the list of subscribers from the [AAF website](https://aaf.edu.au/subscribers/) to see whether your organisation is AAF enabled.
 If your organisation is not AAF enabled, please visit [AAF Support](https://support.aaf.edu.au/support/solutions/articles/19000036105-how-to-join-the-australian-access-federation) for information on how to join or [contact us](mailto:support@aaf.edu.au), and we'll set you up.

 # What you'll learn

-- How to authenticate to the Test version of Federation Manager
+- How to authenticate to Federation Manager (Test)
-- How to connect a new service: OpenID Connect, Rapid Connect or SAML
+- How to connect a new service:
+  - OpenID Connect
+  - Rapid Connect
+  - SAML

 # What you'll need